Information for Faculty & Staff

 Walk students immediately to Counseling Services located at Shroyer Health Center if they are in crisis (at risk of hurting themselves or another) during our office hours.
 However, if they are in distress, please encourage them to make the next available appointment to see a counselor by calling 717-867-6232 or emailing email@example.com.
 We may not be able to see a distressed student immediately due to other students’ more pressing concerns at the time; encourage your student to be patient in waiting for the next available opening.

 Ask them to take three slow deep breaths, talk softly about what’s bothering them or how they are feeling, provide them a tissue or drink of water, suggest a snack if they haven’t eaten, or nap if they haven’t slept, connect them to resources on campus, or follow up directly with student due to rules of confidentiality.

 5050 Peer Helpers

 These students are trained and supervised undergraduates who are available at various times throughout the day in Counseling Services to offer support for their fellow distressed students.
 Unlike the clinical staff, their services are private, but not confidential.
-They can be reached directly by looking at the posted whiteboard hours outside the library, walking upstairs to their office on the second floor, emailing firstname.lastname@example.org to request a meeting, or showing up during their virtual office hours (link will be shared this fall).
+They can be reached directly by looking at the posted whiteboard hours outside Shroyer Health Center, walking upstairs to their office on the second floor, or emailing firstname.lastname@example.org to request a meeting.
 Our Peer Helpers cover about 15 hours/week both in the office and over the weekends running social support groups.